Royal Mail Barcode Scanner

 What is a UK Royal Mail code?

-RM4SCC (Royal Mail 4-State Customer Code) is the name of the barcode character set based on the Royal Mail 4-State Bar Code symbology created by Royal Mail.
-This barcode system is designed for mail sorting and delivery in the United Kingdom, encoding postal information that allows for efficient automated processing of mail.
+RM4SCC (Royal Mail 4-State Customer Code) is a barcode character set created by Royal Mail.
+Under the Mailmark scheme, this barcode system is designed for mail sorting and delivery in the United Kingdom.
+It encodes postal information for efficient automated processing of mail.

 Barcode type | 1D, 4-state barcode | 2D Data Matrix (Type 7, 9 and 29) |

-While primarily used in the UK, Royal Mail barcodes serve a similar purpose to international postal barcodes, helping with mail sorting and tracking.
-They are commonly found in post offices where they enable automation, reduce errors, and improve delivery efficiency.
+While primarily used in the UK, Royal Mail barcodes serve a similar purpose to other national and international postal barcodes, helping with mail sorting and tracking.
+Royal Mail introduced them to enable automation, reduce errors, and improve delivery efficiency.

 Structure and components